hejhdiss/standardlib-datastruct/README.md

-Main.txt - its syllabus of this  repo.
+main.txt - its syllabus of this  repo.